miriamvall/frontend-web-course/README.md

 # course project

-This is a basic structure for a website for a fictional sustainability organization, developed during an HTML, CSS and Javascript course at the Polytechnic University of Catalonia.
+This is the basic structure for a website for a fictional sustainability organization, developed during an HTML, CSS and Javascript course at the Polytechnic University of Catalonia.
 It also implements JQuery plugins and animations.

 The website has the following parts: